 Code of Ethics and Honor

-Queen's University College of Medicine requests that its students make a personal commitment to live by a code of high standards, ethics, honesty, and integrity as both a future professional and while part of the academic environment.
+Queen's University College of Medicine expects its students to live by a code of high standards, ethics, honesty, and integrity as future medical professionals and as any part of the academic environment.
 To that end, Queen's University College of Medicine students should avoid any form of intellectual dishonesty.
 They should demonstrate respect for the rights and well-being of others, both on and off campus.

 Students requesting an official transcript from QUCOM should contact the Office of the Registrar at firstname.lastname@example.org and/or consult Parchment Services.